Random Scaling of Emergent Capabilities: Discussion

 \section{Discussion}

-Our work explores the evolution of random variation in model performance across scales, bringing a more nuanced perspective on emergent capabilities.
-The mode of our performance distributions sharply improves at a certain model scale, similar to emergent capabilities in the literature, but we attribute these sudden jumps to gradual improvements in the random distribution.
-Furthermore, we show that bimodality can emerge \emph{before} the mode---or most seeds---exhibit a breakthrough (Section~\ref{subsec:emergence_of_bimodality}); the transition from the initial unimodal distribution to a bimodal one is sudden.
+Our work explores the evolution of random variation in model performance across scales, bringing a nuanced perspective on emergent capabilities.
+While the mode of ``emergent'' performance distributions may sharply improve at a certain model scale, we attribute these sudden jumps to gradual improvements in the random distribution.
+In fact, bimodality often emerges \emph{before} the mode---or most individual runs---exhibits a breakthrough, even when the transition from a unimodal distribution to a bimodal one is sudden.

-\textbf{Random variation:} Model performance can be sensitive to stochastic aspects of the training process like random initialization and training data order.
-Prior studies have documented performance differences across various stress test sets~\citep{d2022underspecification, naik2018stress}.
-Most relevant to us, the high variability of length generalization is well-documented~\citep{zhou2024transformers, zhoualgorithms}.
+\paragraph{Random variation:} Model performance can be sensitive to stochastic aspects of the training process like random initialization and training data order.
+While variation may have a benign effect on in-distribution performance~\citep{jordanvariance}, previous works indicate that out-of-distribution performance can fluctuate substantially across training runs, even at larger scales~\citep{madaan2024quantifying}.
+Prior studies have documented performance differences across various stress test sets~\citep{d2022underspecification, naik2018stress}, including length generalization~\citep{zhou2024transformers, zhoualgorithms}.
 More generally, out-of-distribution behavior like compositional rules \citep{mccoy_berts_2019} or associative biases \citep{sellammultiberts} often exhibit extreme variation compared to in-distribution loss.
 Such differences persist throughout training, not just at the final checkpoint~\citep{zhou2020curse}. \citet{dodge2020fine} compared the impacts of weight initialization and data ordering, concluding that both contribute equally to variation in performance.
-Existing work has also found model runs can cluster in shortcut learning \citep{juneja_linear_2023} and in training dynamics \citep{qin2024itree,hu_latent_2023}, hinting at multimodal variation.
-Our work connects these random clustering effects to the phenomenon of emergence at scale.

-\textbf{Length generalization and compositionality with transformers:} Transformer models cannot always generalize to longer sequences than they are trained on~\citep{anil2022exploring, deletangneural, gontier2020measuring, hupkes2020compositionality, schwarzschild2021can, zhang2022unveiling}.
-Various proposals have, consequently, aimed to improve length generalization.
-Some methods focus on alternative positional encodings~\citep{shaw2018self, presstrain, su2024roformer, kazemnejad2024impact, jelassirepeat}.
-Others modify the dataset format by adding scratchpad or Chain-of-Thought~\citep{anil2022exploring} or by incorporating padding and index hints~\citep{jelassi2023length, zhoualgorithms}.
-Regarding random variation, \citet{zhoualgorithms} and \citet{zhou2024transformers} provide evidence of variability in length generalization across random seeds, which we further investigate and analyze across a range of model scales.